 - They store personal information about you – Cookies remember the sites you visit and the purchases you make and advertisers (and hackers) can use this information to their advantage.
 So to improve your privacy, it’s best to delete them regularly.

 Cookies have been causing concerns around privacy for a few years now and new GDPR has changed how they can be used.

 New GDPR states that cookies must be treated as personal data because they can be used to identify an individual through their IP addresses.

 To comply with GDPR, organisations using cookies must ask for consent to process and store personal data.
 They must tell users how they are planning to use their data and are not allows to restrict access to websites or services based on whether or not consent was granted.

 To find out more about how to keep your data secure under new GDPR, click here.

-Our job is to keep your data and your network secure and this is just one in a series of emails to help you with this.
-If you would like to talk more about keeping your data safe simply click on the big blue button below!
+Our job is to keep your data and your network secure.
+This blog about your browsing history is just one in a series of emails to help you with this.
+If you would like to talk more about keeping your data safe simply click here.